techamit95ch/techamit95ch/README.md

 ---

 ## Summary 🚀

-**Experienced React Native Full Stack Developer** ⛓️ with a strong passion for **blockchain technology**.
-Proven leadership in managing React and React Native projects, mentoring junior developers, and consistently delivering exceptional results.
-Adept at optimizing web interfaces, crafting efficient database schemas, and engineering secure decentralized apps (dApps) with cross-platform notifications 🛡️.
-Extensive experience in exploring and implementing blockchain solutions across diverse industries 🌍.
+Experienced React Native Full Stack Developer ⛓️ with a fervent interest in blockchain technology.
+Proven track record of leading projects, mentoring teams, and consistently delivering results.
+Expertise spans a wide range of technologies and frameworks, committed to continuous learning and innovation.
+Beyond technical skills, seasoned artist with a distinguished artistic journey, greatly contributing to a strong sense of UI design 🎨.
+Passion for mathematics hones logical thinking ➕, and nurturing nature enables effective teaching, guidance, and fostering positive behavior and teamwork 🤝.

 Published five mobile apps on the Google Play Store 📱.
 Exceptional problem-solving skills honed through a deep-rooted passion for mathematics ➕.

 ---